AntonVanAssche/md-headers.nvim/README.md

 -   It can improve your productivity and efficiency when writing or editing markdown documents.

 There are probably plenty of other plugins that do the exact same thing and are probably nicer to look at 😅, feel free to use them.
-I only made this plugin to learn a bit more about the Neovim API and for **FUN** 😉.
+I only created this plugin just to make navigating my college course summaries a little easier and to learn a thing or two about the Neovim API 😉.

 ## Limitations